mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

   Innovation\*
 * Stephen Hilgartner - Reordering Life: Knowledge and Control in the Genomics Revolution
 * Mike Isaac - Super Pumped: The Battle for Uber
+* Walter Isaacson - Steve Jobs
 * Brian Krebs - Spam Nation: The Inside Story of Organized Cybercrime
+* Jaron Lanier - You Are Not a Gadget\*
 * Donella Meadows - Thinking in Systems: A Primer
 * Evgeny Morozov - The Net Delusion\*
 * Evgeny Morozov - To Save Everything, Click Here